If the House Isn’t Selling, I Can Always Drop the Price

 Visit A Real Estate Blogging Community

 Be a fly on the wall and listen in to real estate agents talking amongst themselves.
-You can go to www.activerain.com and tour through their public discussion archives.
-This site offers blog space to realtors with over 350,000 agents currently signed up who routinely blog to the public about the real estate market and their customers.
-Read their opinions and explanations in their own words, giving you insight into how real estate “works” and often how real estate agents think.
+You can go to www.har.com and tour through their public discussion archives and read the questions /answers people posted, or pose one yourself.
+Read the opinions and explanations from agents in their own words, giving you insight into how real estate “works” and often how real estate agents think.
 View what they say to each other – which may be different than what they present to prospective clients in a listing presentation.

 The bottom line is do your homework!
 Spend a little time to find the real estate agent that seems to be right for YOU.
 It’s your money… your call!